landscapegraph/landscape/README.md

 sudo ldconfig
 cd -
 ```

+### Clone and build this repo
+1. Clone this repository
+2. Create a `build` directory
+3. Initialize cmake and build the code in the build directory `cd build; cmake ..; make -j`

 ### Run executables
 Use the `mpirun` command to run mpi programs.
 The `-np` option is used to control the number of mpi processes.
 Our code requires at least 22 processes.
 For a single machine, it is suboptimal to use more than 22 processes.